İrfan Can Eğribayat

-İrfan Can Eğribayat (born 30 June 1998), is a Turkish professional footballer who plays as a goalkeeper for Fenerbahçe, on loan from Göztepe.
+İrfan Can Eğribayat (born 30 June 1998) is a Turkish professional footballer who plays as a goalkeeper for Fenerbahçe.

-Professional career
+Club career

+Adanaspor

-Eğribayat made his debut for Adanaspor in a 4-3 TFF First League win over Elazığspor on 16 May 2015.
-He made his professional debut in a 1-1 Süper Lig tie with Konyaspor on 20 May 2017.
+Eğribayat started his football career in the youth level with Adanaspor.
+He signed a professional contract with the team in 2014, and made his debut for Adanaspor in a 4-3 TFF First League win over Elazığspor on 16 May 2015.

+He made his Süper Lig debut in a 1–1 tie with Konyaspor on 20 May 2017.

+Göztepe

 On 5 September 2020, he transferred to Göztepe in the Süper Lig.
+He made his debut with the team in a 5–1 win over Denizlispor on 12 September 2020.
 In his debut season with Göztepe, Eğribayat earned the starting spot and gained international attention for his performances.